Wingless-Archangel/Wingless-Archangel.github.io/_posts/learning/2022-12-05-apigw-and-lambda-integration.md

 ## Overview

 When I looked into the Terraform documentation.
-I found that the AWS documentation is using the resource policy to allow API Gateway to invoke the lambda function.
+I found that the documentation is using the resource policy to allow API Gateway to invoke the lambda function by using the `aws_lambda_permission`[^1] resource to allow various resources to invoke the lambda.

-in Terraform, they are using the `aws_lambda_permission`[^1] resource allow Various resources to invoke the lambda which also using the resource policy within the lambda.
+This piqued my interest that is it possible to use IAM role to invoke the lambda function instead of using the resource policy in the lambda function.

 This post will show you how to allow REST API Gateway to invoke the lambda function via IAM Role instead of resource policy.